smasherprog/rat_lite/README.md

 Extract to c:\wxWidgets
 </li>
 <li>
-Open the latests solution file in C:\wxWidgets\build\msw\    as of 3.0.2  the solution is wx_vc12.sln
+Open the latest solution file in C:\wxWidgets\build\msw\    as of 3.0.2  the solution is wx_vc12.sln
 <br/>
 </li>
 <li>